mukhamadazistholib/marinegeo.github.io/_project-modules/seagrass-seine.md

 ## Selected Literature

-Duffy, J.E., Hughes, A.R., and Moksnes, P.O., 2013.
+Duffy, J.E., Hughes, A.R., and Moksnes, P.O.
+(2013).
 Ecology of seagrass communities.
 In: Bertness, M.D. et al (editors). <a href="https://www.amazon.com/Marine-Community-Ecology-Conservation-Bertness/dp/1605352284">
 Marine community ecology and conservation</a>.
 Sinauer.
 Pp.271-297.

 Edgar, G. J., & Shaw, C. (1995).
 The production and trophic ecology of shallow-water fish assemblages in southern Australia I. Species richness, size-structure and production of fishes in Western Port, Victoria.
 Journal of Experimental Marine Biology and Ecology, 194(1), 53-81.